Major General Andrii Sokolov was in charge of the defence of Ukraine’s south. An interview covering Chonhar, Kherson and Melitopol

 What about the Kherson Brigade?

 The Kherson Brigade was never put at my disposal.
-As far as I know, it hadn’t been mustered at that time.
+As far as I know, it hadn’t been staffed at that time.

 "I’m sure the Russians cleared the minefields with artillery"